TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 There are two useful tools we can use to make this process easier.

 If we log each protobuf recieved we can use the --decode option in Protobuf compiler (protoc).
-This will tell us the field number as well as data type.
+This will show us the field number, value and data type of each field in the provided protobuf.
 However while useful, this is very problematic when optional fields are defined, or for messages we cannot get captures of easily.

-A much more robust way we can do this is to read the parsing code in Ghidra, and reconstruct the potential fields from there.
+A much more robust way we can do this is to read the parsing code in Ghidra, and reconstruct the fields from there.
 Index 7 in the vtable of each type is the deserialization function.

 Take for example the following Protobuf deserialization function (this is for the message called RequestQueryLoginServerInfo).

 [![Ghidra Showing Dissassembly](/assets/images/posts/ds3os_2/ghidra_protobuf_decompile.png)](/assets/images/posts/ds3os_2/ghidra_protobuf_decompile.png)

-This might seem indecipherable, but if we know one single thing about the protobuf wire format ([lots of info here](https://developers.google.com/protocol-buffers/docs/encoding)) it becomes much easier to understand.
+This might seem indecipherable, but if we know one single thing about the protobuf wire format ([lots of info about the format here](https://developers.google.com/protocol-buffers/docs/encoding)) it becomes much easier to understand.

-Prefixed before each field in the protobuf wire format is a byte whose first 3 bits are the format of the field, and the remaining bits are the fields index.
+Prefixed before each field in the protobuf wire format is a uint16_t whose first 3 bits are the format of the field, and the remaining bits are the fields index.
 This leads to a very common pattern in the disassembled code:

 ```cpp
 uVar8 = uVar4 >> 3;